onflow/flow-evm-bridge/README.md

 out of bridging.
 Should you later choose to enable bridging, you can simply override the default implementation and return true.

 In both cases, `allowsBridging()` gates onboarding to the bridge.
-Once onboarded - a permissionless operation anyone can execute - the value of `allowsBridging()` is irrelevant.
+Once onboarded - **a permissionless operation anyone can execute** - the value of `allowsBridging()` is irrelevant and assets can move between VMs permissionlessly.

 ## Under the Hood (facilitating cross-vm interactions)